stuff13/learning-notes/books/docker-workshop.md

 ### Common Directives

 #### FROM
-	- `FROM <image>:tag>`
+`FROM <image>:<tag>`
 - specifies the parent image for the build
 #### LABEL
 - `LABEL <key>=<value>`
 `LABEL version=1.0
 - can include multiple labels on a single line by separating them with spaces
 #### RUN
 - `RUN <command>`
 - executes commands during image build time
 	i. creates a new layer on tome of the existing layer ii. executes the specified command
 	iii. commits the results to the newly created layer `RUN apt-get update`
 - best if we chain commands in a single line:
 `RUN apt-get update && apt-get install nginx -y`
 #### CMD
 - used to provide the default initialization commandexecuted when a container is created
 - a dockerfile can execute only one CMD directive
 - with multiple, only the LAST one is executed
 - `CMD ["executable", "params1", "params2", "params3",...]`
 - `CMD ["echo", "Hello World"]`
 - command arguments passed with the docker run command will take precedence over this directive
 - command is run after the image is launched
 #### ENTRYPOINT
 - also used to provide initialisation
 - can only be overriden by using the --entrypoint flag with the docker container run command
 - `ENTRYPOINT ["executable", "params1", "params2", "params3",...]`
 - when used with CMD, CMD holds arguments for ENTRYPOINT
 - with no ENTRYPOINT set, the default ENTRYPOINT is run: `/bin/sh -c`, allowing the first CMD parameters to be run as a command

 ### Building Docker Images